 How to Prepare Chicken Livers

-There are many ways to cook chicken livers if you are not a fan of liver, you will probably like the taste when properly prepared.
+There are many ways to cook chicken livers.
+If you are not a fan of liver, you will probably like the taste when adequately prepared.
 Chicken liver has one of the mildest flavors of any organ meat.
 Great recipes will go a long way in improving the taste.

 BBC Food provides tips on preparing chicken liver.